 You cannot partially pass or partially fail any of the 12 competency units (CUs) of observation and evaluation assessments.
 Should a single assessment receive a grade of Not Passed, all assessments previously Passed will have the grade(s) converted to Not Passed.
 If any observation assessments are not in the current term, they will be added to current term registration to receive the grade of Not Pass.
 If the demonstration teaching assignment is split across two terms and an assessment is not passed after a term has rolled, prior observations that received a pass will be converted to a Not Passed and this may have serious financial aid consequences including the creation of a balance that must be repaid.
 WGU strongly recommends students align the demonstration teaching experience so they can complete it in its entirety within a single term.

-Failure to complete your DT assignment successfully, once started, may have serious consequences.
-Possible consequences include dismissal from a licensure program, dismissal from the teachers college, and/or dismissal from the University.
-Four types of actions result in being removed or withdrawn from a cohort will result in one of the following actions:
+Failure to complete the demonstration teaching assignment successfully, once started, may have serious consequences.
+Possible consequences include dismissal from a licensure program, dismissal from the Teachers College, and/or dismissal from the University.
+Removal or withdrawal from a cohort will result in one of the following actions:

 If you fail or are withdrawn from more than two cohorts after starting DT, you will not have the opportunity to repeat DT a third time.
 You must transfer to a non-licensure program or withdraw from the University.